 There are numerous decompilers available for Java bytecode.
-Two notable ones are Jad [7] and SourceAgain [18].
-Jad is a javac-specific decompiler which is free for noncommercial use.
+Two notable ones are Jad [8] and SourceAgain [17].
+Jad is a javac-specific decompiler which is free for non-commercial use.
 Its decompilation module has been integrated into several graphical user interfaces including FrontEnd Plus, Decafe Pro, DJ Java Decompiler and Cavaj.
-It is relatively easy to break the decompiler by introducing nonstandard, though verifiable, bytecode.
+It is relatively

 SourceAgain is a commercial decompiler with an online version available to test its capabilities.
 The decompiler creates a flow graph representation from which it detects Java constructs.
 It does a better job at decompilation than Jad but fails when given bytecode produced by non-java compilers, e.g., AspectJ.
-Although SourceAgain claims to be able to decompile obfuscated code our tests have shown that it is only able to handle name obfuscation(by converting these to indexed names) and fails when control flow obfuscation has been carried out.
+Although SourceAgain claims to be able to decompile obfuscated code our tests have shown that it is only able to handle name obfuscation(by converting these to indexed names) and fails when even simple control flow obfuscation has been carried out.

-Structural Flow analysis initially presented by Sharir [16] is ideal for data-flow analysis using a structured representation of the program.
-This technique has been successfully used in creating an optimizing compiler which uses a hierarchy of structured intermediate representations [6].
+Structural Flow analysis initially presented by Sharir [15] is ideal for data-flow analysis using a structured representation of the program.
+This technique has been successfully used in creating an optimizing compiler which uses a hierarchy of structured intermediate representations [7].
 Various compiler optimizing techniques e.g., inter-procedural analysis, forward or backward analysis can all be implemented on the structured representation of the program in a much more intuitive way than simple iteration.